-To select the tag for elements that have a class using the inheritance menu:
+To view and select a tag on an element that has a class applied to it using the inheritance menu:

 Changes you make in Body (All pages) are a starting point, which is an important distinction between tags and classes — tags let you set the default styling for entire batches of elements.

-If you make style changes with the Body (All pages) tag selected, new elements will inherit styles from the Body (All pages) tag.
-The Body (All pages) tag let’s you set default styles like font, font size, font color, line height, and a default background color.
+If you make style changes with the Body (All pages) tag selected, all new and existing elements will inherit styles from the Body (All pages) tag.
+The Body (All pages) tag lets you set default styles like font, font size, font color, line height, and a default background color.

-You can use classes to override any default styles in your project.
+You can use classes to override any default styles on your site.

-When you add a Heading, it inherits any styles set on the Body (All pages) tag.
-(Don’t forget — you can check inheritance by clicking the property label from the inheritance dropdown on the top-right of the Selector field in the Style panel.)
+When you add a Heading to your site, it inherits any styles set on the Body (All pages) tag.
+(Don’t forget — you can check style inheritance using the inheritance menu above the Selector field in the Style panel.)

-If you want to override a style without having to add that class to each heading — click into the Selector field and choose All H1 Headings.
-You’ll see the font is still being inherited from Body (All pages), which is expected.
+If you want to override a style without having to add that class to each heading, click into the Selector field and choose All H1 Headings.
+This will show the font is still being inherited from Body (All pages), which is expected.
 Now when you change the font, it will update all your H1s.

-For example, if your default font is set to Tahoma on the Body (all pages) tag, when you add an H1 heading, it will be Tahoma.
-But if you set All H1 Headings tag to Playfair, your H1 headings will be Playfair.
-If you add a class and set the font to Raleway, your H1 will be Raleway.
+For example, if your default font is set to Tahoma on the Body (All pages) tag, the font on a new H1 heading will also default to Tahoma.
+But if you set All H1 Headings tag to Playfair font, your H1 headings will be Playfair.
+If you add a class to a specific H1 and set the font to Raleway, that H1 (and other H1s with that class) will be Raleway.

 Note: Elements look up the hierarchy for the nearest styling information.

-An element, like an H1, might have a class where it grabs styling information.
-If that information is missing, the H1 looks to the next level and takes its styling cues from the All H1 Headings tag, which takes its styling cues from the Body (All pages) tag.
+An element, like an H1, might have a class it uses to grab styling information.
+If that information is missing in the class, the H1 looks to the next level and takes its styling cues from the All H1 Headings tag, which takes its styling cues from the Body (All pages) tag.

 Pro tip: Typography styles on headings are usually set apart from paragraph styles.
 It’s common practice to set the same font family on each heading tag (H1-H6).

-With any paragraph selected, you can click into the Selector field in the Style panel and access the All Paragraphs tag to make style adjustments.
+With any paragraph selected (that does not have a class applied to it), you can click into the Selector field in the Style panel and access the All Paragraphs tag to make style adjustments.

 For example, you can set a unitless line height that affects each line of text:

-You can also use the All Paragraphs tag to add space between paragraphs.
-Line height makes sure text doesn’t bleed together from line to line, and bottom margin allows you to group paragraphs visually.
+You can also use the All Paragraphs tag to create space between paragraphs, similar to what the “Return” or “Enter” key on a keyboard does.
+Line height makes sure text doesn’t bleed together from line to line, and bottom margin allows you to create vertical space between paragraphs.